mff-uk/sparqless/docs/observation.md

 ## Implemented observers

-While it is possible for library users to implement and use their own observers, some observers are pre-implemented to facilitate the main flow of SPARQL2GraphQL.
+While it is possible for library users to implement and use their own observers, some observers are pre-implemented to facilitate the main flow of SPARQLess.

 They each collect a single kind of observation from the ontology: